 Confidentiality clauses of a general nature are included in all Department of Health and Ageing standard form contracts, i.e. they all contain clauses requiring the contractor to maintain confidentiality of Commonwealth confidential information and to protect personal information.

 Please note: requests by members of the public for access to government information, including details of any of the contracts listed in Senate Order 192 will be considered in accordance with the Freedom of Information Act 1982.

-Costs to complyThe total cost of compliance for the Department for the 2012 calendar year compilation was estimated at $8,000.
+Costs to complyThe total cost of compliance for the Department for the 2012-13 Financial year compilation was estimated at $38,000.
 The method used to calculate this estimate was based on the nominal salary level of each staff member involved, the hours dedicated to the task and associated on-costs.

 The contract listings for other FMA agencies within the Health and Ageing portfolio are available below: